- What is Aphasia?

-The National Aphasia Association and Open Lines Speech and Communication PLLC presents a new online group: Managing the Impact of Stress, Anxiety, Frustration, and Mental Health on Speaking and Swallowing with Jessica Galgano, Ph.D., CCC-SLP.
+The National Aphasia Association and Open Lines Speech and Communication PC presents a new online group: The Impact of Stress and Emotion on Speech and Swallow.
 This group offers specialized support for people with aphasia who experience increased difficulty with thinking, processing, speaking, and/or swallowing when under stress or when feeling anxious, frustrated, depressed, apathetic, or other mental/emotional states.

 To register, please fill out this form HERE.

 For any questions about registration, email [email protected]